junxit/us-congress-bills-114/metadata.md

 - 2015-03-11 — Introduced in Senate
 - 2015-03-11 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2015-04-30 — Committee on Energy and Natural Resources.
+Hearings held.
+- 2015-07-30 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2015-09-09 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments.
+With written report No. 114-130.
+- 2015-09-09 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments.
+With written report No. 114-130.
+- 2015-09-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 210.